macsleep/datalogger/docs/Restful.md

 </pre>

 ## Firmware
 To OTA (Over The Air) upgrade the firmware of the data logger you first need to upload a new firmware.bin file to the SD card (POST).
 The second curl (PUT) starts the actual upgrade.
 A command value of 0 equals the `U_FLASH` define in Arduinos Update.h header file (you need to let Arduino Update know for which partition this binary is).
-Once you start the upgade the yellow led will start blinking rapidly and at the end of a successfull upgrade the ESP32 will reboot.
+Once you start the upgrade the yellow led will start blinking rapidly and at the end of a successful upgrade the ESP32 will reboot.
 <pre>
 curl -u "admin:admin" -F "file=@firmware.bin" http://datalogger.local/api/firmware
 curl -u "admin:admin" -X PUT -d 'command=0' http://datalogger.local/api/firmware